 “Do I have a right to probation instead of jail or prison time?”

 According to Michigan law, probation is not a right.
-Probation is considered to be a privilege for those individuals who judges determine are not an immediate danger to the public or do not require incarceration for a punishment.
+Judges consider probation to be a privilege for those individuals who judges determine are not an immediate danger to the public or do not require incarceration for a punishment.
 Michigan judges will tell you that probation is a “form of leniency.”
 In practice, the terms and conditions can be so onerous that it may not feel much like “leniency.”

 “If I get probation, does that mean I will not do any jail time?”

-A defendant may be sentenced to a term of probation only, or a term of probation in combination with a term of jail.
+A defendant may be sentenced to a term of probation only or a term of probation in combination with a term of jail.
 Jail, as a condition of probation, can be served immediately or can be ordered at the end of probation.
-If your lawyer can convince the judge to delay the jail time until a later date or at the end of probation, an argument to suspend the jail time can be made at a later date.
-If there is a violation of probation, most judges will start with a presumption that jail time should be ordered.
+If your lawyer can convince the judge to delay the jail time until a later date or at the end of probation, he can then argue for the suspension of jail time at a later date.
+If there is a violation of probation, most judges will start with a presumption that jail time is appropriate.

 “Will I have to report to a probation officer?”

-Defendants placed on probation are supervised by a probation officer, also called a field agent or PO.
+A probation officer supervises defendants placed on probation.
+Some probation officers are called Field Agent or “PO.”
 Probation officers are employees of the Michigan Department of Corrections or a district court.
 Probation is usually “reporting probation,” which requires the defendant to personally meet with the probation officer once a month or, in some cases, once per week (often this is called intensive probation).
 A judge also has the power to make probation (1) nonreporting, (2) report by mail, (3) report by e-mail, or (4) report by telephone.
 Missing or being late for a meeting with a probation officer can result in a probation violation and jail time.

 “How can probation be revoked?”

 Because probation is a form of leniency, it can be revoked at any time if there is a violation probation.
-Revocation means that probation is ended, and a jail or prison sentence is imposed.
+Revocation means termination of probation and the imposition of a jail or prison sentence.
 Revocation usually occurs if the judge finds that the defendant has violated the terms of the probation, and he or she does not deserve another opportunity to comply with probation.
 Probation can be revoked in any manner the court considers appropriate.
 As you may imagine, an experienced and highly effective defense lawyer gives the defendant the best possible chance of avoiding revocation.